-Wireless speakers have been around for a number of year and I’ve written a number of top wireless speaker reviews.
-However, with smart devices becoming ubiquitous and affordable, along with in home Wifi with decent broadband speeds, only in recent years has the best wireless speaker segment grown in popularity.
+Wireless speakers have been around for several years and I’ve written many top wireless speaker reviews.
+However, with smart devices becoming ubiquitous and affordable, along with in-home Wifi with decent broadband speeds, only in recent years has the best wireless speaker segment grown in popularity.
 That said, the category is largely owned by SONOS, which made 2 of our 5 top picks – no mystery why.

 But they’re one of the most pricey.

-So it comes down what you’re willing to spend versus convenience.
+So it comes down to what you’re willing to spend versus convenience.